roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 Well, it was a philosophical thing really, when we set out to build this application we talked about trying to create the smallest meaningful transaction loop possible, which in our case was a single pixel.

 Our goal was to build around this concept and see if we could achieve it or at least see how close we could get.
+We pushed to make selecting a pixel a fun experience, with the grand idea of seeing it as part of a multi-user space where each individual user might only make a small contribution, but everyone achieves the final output, and in Sparkshot's case that's individual pixels leading to a complete piece of art.

-We pushed to make selecting a pixel a fun experience, and felt that if we added multi-select early on then we would focus on creating an application where users were expected to select many pixels to get achieve any fun, and while this ultimately might be true, we wanted to push our idea as much as possible before we opened the pixel selection flood gates.
+We felt that if we added multi-select early on then we would focus on creating an application where users were expected to select many pixels to get achieve any fun, and while this ultimately might be true on some level, we wanted to push our idea as much as possible before we opened the pixel selection flood gates.

 Another reason for resisting this feature is based around the art uploaded by artists, which represents the other side of Sparkshot.
 The act of selecting and revealing pixels needs to be fun, but it needs to lead to great art, and what is good art on Sparkshot?
+We're on the journey to finding the answer to that.

-Before I derail this with a topic that requires an article of its own, I can cover a few points that concern this feature.
+Before I derail this with a topic that requires a full article of its own, I can cover a few points that concern this feature.

 One reason why users might feel that they want to select a lot of pixels is that there's a lot of pixels to select, meaning the artist has uploaded a large piece of art.
 Sparkshot supports up to 1000x1000 resolution images, which consist of 1,000,000 pixels.
 That's a lot of clicks.
 So perhaps there's a solution in finding good art at smaller resolutions, requiring fewer clicks and less of a feeling to need to select a lot of pixels gain a reward.
 We don't want to make any clear claims as of yet, but we do want to support Sparkshot through a stage where we let artists and users seek some form of balance between their needs and we'll happily support what works for both.